-John Vierra Gemini Observatory jvierra@gemini.edu
+John Vierra

-John Vierra was born and raised in Hilo and graduated from Hilo High School.
-He joined the United States Air Force after graduation and spent the next 10 years in the US Air Force as a firefighter, earning a degree in Fire Science.
-He left the Airforce in 1992 to move back home and be close to his family.
-Upon returning to Hilo he was hired as a firefighter at Pohakuloa Federal Fire Department.
-He spent 22 years with the Federal Fire Department retiring as an Assistant Fire Chief.
+Gemini Observatory/NSF's

+OIR Lab

+jvierra@gemini.edu

+Department retiring as an Assistant Fire Chief.
 During his time at the Fire Department he also worked as a Flight Medic/Rescue Specialist with Priority 1 Air Rescue simultaneously teaching Emergency Medical Responder classes around the island.
 He has been a CPR instructor since 1989.
 Since 2008 he has worked with Gemini as a Safety Trainer.
 In November 2014 he starting working full-time as Gemini's Safety Manager and ensures the Safety of all Gemini employees at the telescope and base facilities in Hawaii and Chile.